Nox-Erebos/LoneMartian/Plates/Rethrim Plate.md

 # Rethrim Plate

-**Orthrim Plates** were created by Dr. Krieger for easier use when creating his exoskeleton.
+**Rethrim Plates** created by Dr. Aimi and Dr. Alpha for easier use..

 # Obtaining